Created by the Ask Leif Team — Reviewed and Edited by Shane

 Prepare for the road trip of a lifetime through the Canadian Rockies, where every turn reveals a postcard-perfect vista.
 This 7-day adventure is designed for those who crave the freedom of the open road, the majesty of towering peaks, and the serene beauty of glacial lakes.
 From the bustling charm of Banff to the wild tranquility of Jasper, you'll discover why this region is a UNESCO World Heritage site and a true natural wonder.

-Imagine seven days of jaw-dropping scenery, where turquoise lakes meet towering peaks and wildlife roams free.
-This isn't just a road trip; it's an immersion into the very heart of the Canadian Rockies, designed for those who crave epic landscapes and unforgettable adventures.
+The Canadian Rockies unfold before you, a majestic canvas of natural wonders where turquoise lakes meet towering peaks and wildlife roams free.
+This isn't just a road trip; it's an immersion into the very heart of the Canadian Rockies, offering unparalleled views from the Icefields Parkway.
 From the iconic Fairmont Banff Springs to the tranquil shores of Maligne Lake, you'll discover why this region is consistently ranked among the world's most beautiful destinations.

 This itinerary is crafted for the classic Canadian Rockies experience, hitting all the must-see highlights without feeling rushed.
 You'll journey through Banff, Lake Louise, the legendary Icefields Parkway, and Jasper, soaking in everything from glacial wonders to charming mountain towns.
 Get ready for hikes that take your breath away, views that fill your camera roll, and moments that will stay with you long after you've returned home.

-Prepare to witness nature's grandeur at every turn, with insider tips to help you navigate crowds and uncover hidden gems.
+Beyond the postcard views of Lake Louise, this guide provides insider tips to help you navigate crowds and uncover hidden gems. with insider tips to help you navigate crowds and uncover hidden gems.
 We'll guide you to the best viewpoints, the most delicious local eats, and the most comfortable stays, ensuring your Canadian Rockies road trip is seamless and spectacular.
 This is your invitation to explore one of North America's most stunning natural playgrounds, with all the details expertly handled.

 Leif will tailor this trip to your travel style, budget, and group — and build a complete day-by-day plan in under 60 seconds.